 Stevia rebaudiana is an herb native to Brazil and Paraguay.
 Its raw leaves as well as purified extracts such as stevioside and steviol have been used as sweeteners and promoted as sugar substitutes for diabetics (2).
 Stevia extract is many times sweeter than table sugar (1), but only purified steviol glycosides have the Generally Recognized as Safe (GRAS) status by the FDA for use in food (8).

 Preclinical studies show that stevia has anti-inflammatory (5) (6), hepatoprotective and renoprotective effects (11).
 Small clinical studies found stevia to reduce hypertension and hyperglycemia (3) (4) (13), but a meta-analysis of steviol glycosides on type 2 diabetes biomarkers did not find significant benefit (14).
 In an RCT comparing low-calorie sweeteners, ingestion of rebaudioside did not appear to affect body weight (15).
 Additional studies are needed to clarify any benefits.

 Purported Uses and Benefits

 - Weight loss

-Case Report: Four patients in a study experienced abdominal fullness, myalgia, nausea, and asthenia following consumption of 500 mg stevioside powder.
-Their symptoms disappeared after 1 week of treatment (4).
+Abdominal fullness, myalgia, nausea, and asthenia: In 4 patients during a study following consumption of 500 mg stevioside powder.
+Symptoms resolved after 1 week of treatment (4).